David Quest KC

 Through his background in mathematics and computing, David has a particular interest in investment valuation and risk and other quantitative analytic issues; in blockchain technology and cryptocurrencies; and in the use of artificial intelligence applications in financial advice and trading (see below under technology).

-He is co-author, with Ali Malek QC, of Jack: Documentary Credits (4th ed, 2009), the principal practitioner’s textbook on that subject; he has also contributed chapters to Banking Litigation (4th ed, 2017) and Capital Markets in the Age of the Euro (2002).
+He is co-author, with Ali Malek KC, of Jack: Documentary Credits (4th ed, 2009), the principal practitioner’s textbook on that subject; he has also contributed chapters to Banking Litigation (4th ed, 2017) and Capital Markets in the Age of the Euro (2002).
 He has lectured in trade finance at the London School of Economics, where he was a visiting fellow and external examiner.
 He was appointed counsel and special advisor to the UK Parliamentary Commission on Banking Standards in connection with their investigation into the collapse of HBOS.

 Recent or current work includes acting: